About INTA

 To enter, students are expected to:

-- Argue the case in regional competitions before a panel of volunteer attorneys and judges
+- Selected Teams to argue the case in an in-person competition before a panel of volunteer attorneys and judges on February 20-21, 2026, at The India Habitat Centre, New Delhi, India.

 What are the benefits of entering the Competition?

-- Present in front of judges and receive tailored feedback
+- Present in front of volunteer attorneys and judges and receive tailored feedback

 - Increase networking opportunities with experienced attorneys, judges, and future attorneys from around the world